ros2/ros2_documentation/source/Tutorials/Intermediate/RViz/RViz-display-plugin/RViz-display-plugin.rst

     {
         public:

-Each instance of ImuVisual represents the visualization of a single ``sensor_msgs::Imu`` message.
+Each instance of ImuVisual represents the visualization of a single ``sensor_msgs::msg::Imu`` message.
 Currently it just shows an arrow with the direction and magnitude of the acceleration vector, but could easily be expanded to include more of the message data.

 .. code-block:: C++